vpro/motu/resources/bios/Nicky_Clayton.md

-On the ‘theory of mind’ and how people and animals think
+On the 'theory of mind' and how people and animals think